Mary Delany: Later life

 As a widow, Mary Delany spent even more of her time at Bulstrode, the home of her close friend, Margaret Bentinck, Dowager Duchess of Portland.
 The two shared an interest in botany, often going out to look for specific specimens.
 It was during her frequent stays at Bulstrode that Mary became acquainted with two well-known botanists of the time: Joseph Banks and Daniel Solander.
-This contact with the botanists encouraged Mary's interest in botany and also developed the knowledge on which many of her flower paper-cuttings are based.
+This contact encouraged Mary's interest in botany and also developed the knowledge on which many of her flower paper-cuttings are based.
+In 1769, she translated William Hudson's (1762) Flora Anglica into English.
+Although her translation remained unpublished, Delany's intervention in the text provides a clear glimpse into her botanical knowledge.

 Mary Delany died on 15 April 1788.
 There is a memorial to her in St James's Church, Piccadilly.

 Career as an artist

 Mary Delany had always been an artist, but during her marriage to Dr Delany she had the time to hone her skills.
 She was also a gardener, and did needlework, drawing, and painting; but was best known for her paper-cutting:

 "For these 'mosaicks' are coloured paper representing not only conspicuous details but also contrasting colours or shades of the same colour so that every effect of light is caught".
 She struck up a friendship with Letitia Bushe, a watercolourist and miniaturist, with whom she embarked on a number of artistic projects.